 Reconstruction of the giardial nucleolar proteome (GiNuP)

 To obtain a relatively complete nucleolar proteome of G. lamblia, we have used two independent methods to bioinformatically identify putative nucleolar proteins in the genome of this protist: homology search based on the known nucleolar proteins of the three higher eukaryote representatives and de novo prediction by analyzing protein sequence features.
 For homology search, 38 candidate Giardia orthologs were obtained when blasting with 246 yeast nucleolar proteins as queries.
 Analogously, 57 and 189 candidate orthologs were obtained when blasting with 281 A. thaliana and 4705 human nucleolar proteins as queries, respectively.
 All the Giardia nucleolar proteins orthologous to those of H. sapiens, A. thaliana, and S. cerevisiae were collected together.
 After discarding the redundant ones, 237 Giardia nucleolar protein candidates were obtained.
 Subsequent domain analyses of these obtained protein sequences by using PFAM online service showed that 216 ones possess characteristic domains of various nucleolar proteins.
-They were further confirmed to be nucleolar proteins by Blast searching against the nr protein database in NCBI.
+They were further confirmed to be nucleolar proteins by Blast searching against the non-redundant (nr) protein database in National Center for Biotechnology Information (NCBI).
 Finally, 216 orthologs to the nucleolar proteins of the three representative eukaryotes were identified in the G. lamblia genome database by the homology search approach (Supplementary Table S1).

 Since all the available nucleolar proteomes of the three higher eukaryotes each possess their own specific proteins that do not have any homologs in the other two proteomes, it is reasonable to image that G. lamblia, though much more ancient, also has its own specific nucleolar proteins, which are not present in other species.
 Therefore, to identify such putative Giardia specific nucleolar proteins, we investigated all the Giardia proteins in the genome database to identify those ones that would be predicted to localize to the nucleolus from all the nuclear proteins.
 First, we got 172 Giardia nuclear proteins by predicting to have nuclear location signal.
 We also used ‘nucleus/nuclear’ or “nucleolus/nucleolar” as key words to screen the G. lamblia genome database, and obtained 25 annotated nuclear/nucleolar proteins.
 Then all the 197 (172+25) nuclear proteins were further subjected to the protein sub-localization prediction, and 55 of them were predicted to be most likely localized to the nucleolus.